subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$  m^\alpha_i \approx {1\over{C_\alpha}}\sum_{\alpha=1}^{C_{\alpha}} \sigma^\alpha_i $$

 where $C_\alpha$ is the number of configurations associated with the pure state $\alpha$, it follows that $0\le q_{\alpha\alpha}\le 1$.
 Note that the value of $q_{\alpha\alpha}$ grows as the number of phases increases, since there are fewer and fewer configurations in each valley, and in the limit $q_{\alpha\alpha} =1$ at $T=0$ since there in only a single configuration associated with the pure state.
-As the temperature increases, more configurations participate in the pure state and as a result the self-overlap becomes less than one.
+On the other hand, as the temperature increases, more configurations participate in the pure state and as a result the self-overlap becomes less than one.

-We can also define the probability distribution of the overlap between two pure states for a given realization of the disorder $J_{ij}$, given by
+We also define the probability distribution of the overlap between two pure states for a given realization of the disorder $J_{ij}$, given by

 $$ P^J(q) = \sum_{\alpha\beta} P_{\alpha} P_{\beta} \delta(q - q^{\alpha\beta}) $$